lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 </menu>
 {% endhighlight %}

-In order to launch the new task Activity, add a new id to the switch case in the <code>onOptionsItemSelected()</code> method of the <code>HomeActivity</code> class.
-When a user will click on the "New Task", the <code>NewTaskActivity</code> will be launched.
+In order to launch the new task Activity, add a new id to the switch case in the `onOptionsItemSelected()` method of the `HomeActivity` class.
+When a user will click on the "New Task", the `NewTaskActivity` will be launched.

 {% highlight java %}
 // file: HomeActivity.java